Cyberpunk 2077 PC Benchmarks, Settings, and Performance Analysis

 At 1440p, not even the RX 5700 XT can hit 60 fps, though the RX 6900 XT and the RX 3080/3090 barely drop from their 1080p results, indicating we're CPU limited to around 105-110 fps at the medium preset.
 Those three GPUs also break 60 fps at 4K medium, which pretty much means nothing else will do so without resolution scaling (either DLSS or FidelityFX).

-The might RTX 3090 gets 46.7 fps with the release version of Cyberpunk 2077, running the latest Nvidia 460.79 drivers.
-Again, for the record, that's two whole percent faster than what we saw with the preview build running the slightly older 457.51 drivers.
-Much ado about nothing.
+The mighty RTX 3090 gets 46.7 fps with the release version of Cyberpunk 2077, running the latest Nvidia 460.79 drivers.
+Again, for the record, that's two whole percent faster than what we saw with the preview build running the slightly older 457.51 drivers — much ado about nothing.

 Cyberpunk 2077 Ray Tracing and DLSS Performance

 What about running with the (nearly) maxed out RT Ultra settings?
-We need a few more results before we show these charts, but because Nvidia RTX cards are the only option to run RT Ultra at reasonable performance, we're going to run with DLSS enabled.
+We can only test on Nvidia RTX cards, at least for now, and since we're going with the RT Ultra preset we're also going to run with DLSS enabled.
 We'll use DLSS Quality at 1080p, DLSS Balanced at 1440p, and DLSS Performance at 4K.
-(These are also the values used for DLSS Auto, as far as we can tell.)
+(These are also the values used for DLSS Auto, as far as we can tell, but we're explicitly setting the DLSS mode just to be sure.)

+So far, the RTX 3090 and 3080 do pretty good at 1080p and 1440p.
+4K RT Ultra?
+Not so much.
+Even with DLSS Performance mode, the 3090 averaged just 55 fps.
+Okay, that's not bad, but if you're thinking the fastest current GPU on the planet should run every game at 4K and maxed out settings, that's not going to happen.
+There are other games where the 3090 can't quite hit 60 fps as well, like Fortnite with maxed out RT settings.
+Usually DLSS Performance mode will get it there if it's an option, but the most demanding ray tracing games can still punish even the fastest GPUs.

+As for the RTX 2070 Super, the results are pretty sobering.
+49 fps at 1080p and 38 fps at 1440p with DLSS enabled is playable, but only just.
+4K even with DLSS isn't happening.
+You'd probably enjoy the game more at the Ultra preset (without RT enabled) using DLSS, as it will run much better.
+If you don't have an RTX card, you can mostly forget about ray tracing.

-Actually, you can try to run RT Ultra with a GTX 10-series or 16-series GPU that has at least 6GB of RAM.
+Actually, you can try to run RT Ultra with a GTX 16-series GPU that has at least 6GB of RAM.
 We did that with the GTX 1660 Super, at 720p, with FidelityFX set to a static 50 percent rendering resolution.
 And it worked!
 We got all the ray traced reflections, shadows, and lighting... at 34 fps.
 It was also hella blurry and not recommended.
-RTX hardware is needed, or at least RX 6000 (probably with FidelityFX scaling).
+RTX hardware is needed, or at least RX 6000 once it gets RT support from the game (probably with FidelityFX scaling).

 Cyberpunk 2077 Performance: Image Quality Comparisons